MichaelGrupp/evo/README.md

 ## Run Executables

-After installation with setup.sh, setup.py or from pip, the following console commands can be called globally from your command-line:
+After installation with setup.py or from pip, the following console commands can be called globally from your command-line:

 **Metrics:**